 Meme died peacefully at the Kaplan House.
 Although I am saddened by her death, I am grateful that hospice allowed her to live her life as she wanted.
 I’ve seen the good it can do, and my family and I have been touched by it.
 I want everybody to be able to live out their remaining time as they wish.

-On September 24, I invite you to join me for the 30th Walk for Hospice, which raises funds to help ensure that everyone – regardless of ability to pay – has the same option as Meme did.
-And to jump-start the fundraising, we invite you to attend our kick-off celebration (involving lots of food, of course) on September 14.
+I invite you to join me for the Care Dimensions Walk for Hospice, which raises funds to help ensure that everyone – regardless of ability to pay – has the same option as Meme did.